 How to get to Parc des Princes: Guide for Liverpool fans in Paris

-The easiest way to get to the stadium from the city centre is to take metro line nine to Porte de Saint-Cloud.
-Once you get off the metro, take a five-minute walk down the Route de la Reina which will lead you to the entrance to the away end at the Parc des Princes.
+Once you get off the metro at Porte de Saint-Cloud, take a five-minute walk down the Route de la Reina, which will lead you to the entrance to the away end at the Parc des Princes.
+This is the easiest and most common way to arrive at Parc des Princes.

 FGG says: A huge night in Paris